 Why is the MacBook Air good for programming

 While there are several laptops out there that will qualify as “good” for programming work, a Mac is right up there among the best, if not the best.
 This holds true for coding as well as the two tasks have similar workflows.

-If there is one reason programmers should go for a MacBook Pro, it is the intuitive design and ability to handle java, linux, and display versatility as well as the ability to adequately compile code.
+If there is one reason programmers should go for a MacBook Air, it is the intuitive design and ability to handle java, linux, and display versatility as well as the ability to adequately compile code.

 With a Mac, you can code in Windows, macOS, or even Linux since it has this capability of accessing other operating systems.